weng-pang/camelot/README.md

 Camelot has a built-in mechanism to backup and restore data via the shell (command prompt).

-### Database reset
+### Database initialization and reset

+**WARNING**: Any current entries (everything) to Camelot will be overwritten completely.
+Please use with care.

 The reset feature regenerates the prescribed database for Camelot.

+Possible use cases:

-Possible use case: Camelot is deployed to a new site.
+ * When Camelot is deployed to a new site.
+ * After testing, to restore the database content to something more meaningful.

-Requirement: A new database is created and connection settings are applied in `config/App.php`
+Requirement: A database exists, and its connection settings are applied in `config/App.php`

-**WARNING**: Any current entries (Everything) to Camelot will be overwritten completely.
-Please use with care.

 Run this command: